-CDL Reckless Driving Charge - To Be Dismissed in Amelia County, VA
+CDL Reckless Driving Charge To Be Dismissed in Amelia County

 Case results depend on a variety of factors unique to each case.
 Results seen here do not guarantee or predict a similar result in future cases.